akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 c) The TL **shall** assess whether the functionalities to erase user data in IXIT 25-DelFunc cover personal data, user configuration and user-related cryptographic material.

 NOTE 2: The information in IXIT 10-SecParam, IXIT 21-PersData and other IXITs is helpful to identify user data.

 NOTE 3: Cryptographic material can be user passwords or keys.

+#### Assignment of verdict

 The verdict PASS is assigned if no user data is stored on the device; or:

-- at least one simple functionality to erase user data from the device is provided to the user; and - the described functionality is adequate to erase the targeted user data from the device; and
+- at least one simple functionality to erase user data from the device is provided to the user; and
+- the described functionality is adequate to erase the targeted user data from the device; and
 - personal data, user configuration and cryptographic material is covered by the functionalities to erase user data from the device.

 The verdict FAIL is assigned otherwise.

-5.11.1.2 Test case 5.11-1-2 (functional)
+### 5.11.1.2 Test case 5.11-1-2 (functional)

+#### Test purpose

 The purpose of this test case is the functional assessment of the user data erasure functionalities of the DUT.

+#### Test units

 a) The TL **shall** create typical user data on the DUT with regard to the usage of the device.